NoroffFEU/development-platforms/prometheus_toolkit.md

 * Support of code queries
 * Providing data source to any [Grafana](https://grafana.com/) dashboard
 * Ease of deployment
-* The use of PromQL that is really good for visualisation purposes
+* The use of PromQL is really good for visualization purposes

 ## Weaknesses